MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## Hide the Do Not Forward button in Outlook

 This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.
-It requires a minimum preview client version of **1.8.41.0**.
+This setting also requires a preview version of the Azure Information Protection client that has a minimum version of **1.8.41.0**.

-When you configure this setting, it hides the **Do Not Forward** button in Outlook.
+When you configure this setting, it hides the **Do Not Forward** button from the ribbon in Outlook.
 It does not hide this option from Office menus.

 To configure this advanced setting, enter the following strings: